PARKF5/Spikes-Evermore-Html-Game/README.md

 Then paste the index.html file from GitHub into the index.html file in PlayCode

-Then go to the style.css file on GitHub and copy the text
+Then go to the style.css file - use previous process to get the raw file

 Then paste the style.css into the style.css in PlayCode